SEO content is all about the audience.

 - Analyze your own data/metrics and post your findings.

-Audience-focused SEO content will be hot stuff in 2019.
+Audience-focused SEO content will be hot stuff this year.

 When you hone in on what your audience needs and wants from your content, the benefits will be gigantic.